top of page

 "I'll be there soon, okay?
 Dry cycle's almost done."

--- Office worker spacing out in laundry room on a slow day, watching personal laundry tumble in the massive dryer.
-Writer and movie producer James Twymann, then an occasional visitor, was waiting patiently in an empty office to pay for his selected gift shop items, money in hand.
+-- Office worker spacing out in the laundry room on a slow day, watching personal laundry tumble in the massive dryer.
+Author and eventual international "Peace Troubadour" and movie producer James Twymann, then an occasional visitor, was waiting patiently in an empty office to pay for his selected gift shop items, money in hand.

 "I wouldn't like that; I'd be out of a job."

--- Manager after writer enthused about a brainstorm heard of long-ago: a Friends of Stewart Springs group sussing idea on public TV to collectively purchase and operate the springs as a cooperative.
-I thought anyone who really appreciated the place would at least find this intriguing.
-Clearly unmoved by such Utopian fantasies -- and apparently feeling his tenure threatened by even broaching the subject -- a defiant icy stare accompanied the reaction.
+-- Manager, after writer enthused about a brainstorm heard of long-ago: a Friends of Stewart Springs group sussing the idea on public TV to collectively purchase and operate the springs as a cooperative.
+I thought anyone who really appreciated the place would at least find this interesting.
+Clearly unmoved by such Utopian fantasies -- and apparently feeling his tenure threatened by even broaching the subject -- a frosty stare accompanied the reaction.

 "#%!%@#!"